mayeco/patagonia/docs.md

 Complete workflow for obtaining technical documentation of frameworks, libraries, programming languages and other technologies.
 This workflow helps find, access and use documentation efficiently.

+## ⚠️ CRITICAL AI EXECUTION RULES

+**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete documentation search within 8 steps maximum.
+If search takes longer than expected, use first available results.

+**DECISION POINTS**: Make binary decisions quickly - use first relevant result found.
+Do not compare multiple options extensively.

+**SEARCH LIMITATIONS**: Execute search commands directly.
+If search fails, use basic web search as fallback.

+**TERMINATION CONDITIONS**:
+- If no documentation found after 3 search attempts: Provide best available alternative
+- If user specifies specific technology: Focus search on that technology only
+- If search commands fail: Use basic web search as fallback
+- If results found: Stop and present documentation

 ## Steps

 0. Detect the user's input language (default to Spanish if not clearly English)